 Hi, I’m Jessi…

-I am the hat maker here at Grey Collective and a certified Grief and Mindset coach.
+I am the hat maker here at Grey Collective and a certified Grief Practitioner.

 The name “Grey Collective” was thoughtfully created for a few reasons: